North Dakota — Congressional Term Limits (1992–1995)

 Post-Invalidation Status

-The statute remained part of the historical record of state-enacted congressional rotation experiments adopted prior to federal constitutional authorization.
+The statute remains part of the historical record of state-enacted congressional rotation measures adopted prior to federal constitutional authorization

-Within the Rotation Research framework, North Dakota’s provision exemplifies an aggregate duration-vector designadopted through statutory initiative and foreclosed through judicial reallocation of authority at the eligibility and access layers in U.S. Term Limits, Inc. v.
+Within the Rotation Research framework, North Dakota’s provision exemplifies an aggregate eligibility-exhaustion design adopted through statutory initiative and foreclosed through judicial reallocation of authority at the eligibility and access layers in U.S. Term Limits, Inc. v.
 Thornton (1995).

 Structural Significance